AIRTucha/board/README.md

 #### Initial router

 Routing combinators are responsible for combining of an existing router with new path handler.
 So, therefore, a first router is needed.
 It is represented by any function which satisfies following signature *Request String -> Mode String (Answer String State String)*.
 The function is going to be called once for every request.
-It might perfume some parsing or authentication actions.
+It might execute some parsing or authentication actions.
 Result of the actions can be propagated by a *Cargo* property of a *Request* record.

 There are two built-in initial routers: